-Addr esses Name Function Settings Status Status at Write Related Word Bits after mode change startup timing Flags, Settings A640 A640.00 Modbus- RTU Easy Master Execution Bit (CP1L M-type CPU Unit suing the Modbus-RTU easy master function.
-Note This bit will be turned OFF automatically by the system upon a comparison of the co Turned ON: Execution started ON: Execution in progress.
-OFF: Not exe- cuted or execu- tion completed.
+Addr esses Name Function Settings Status Statusat Write Related Word Bits after mode change startup timing Flags, Settings A640 A640.00 Serial Port 2 Modbus- RTU Easy Master Exe- cution Bit (CP1L M- type CPU Units) and receive a response for serial port 2 of a CP1L M-type CPU Unit using the Modbus-RTU easy master function.
+Note This bit will be turned OFF automatically by the system when communications have been completed.
+Execution started ON: Execution in progress.
+OFF: Not executed or executed or executed or execution completed.
 Retained Cleared DM fixed allocation words for Modbus- RTU Easy Master: D32300 to D32399 Serial Port 1 Modbus- RTU Easy Master Exe- cution Bit (CP1L L- type CPU Units) Turn ON this bit to send a command and receive a response for serial port 1 of a CP1L L-type CPU Unit using the Modbus-RTU easy master function.
 Note This bit will be turned OFF automatically by the system when communications have been completed.
 A640.01 Serial Port 2 Modbus- RTU Easy Master Nor- mal End Flag (CP1L M-type CPU Units) ON when one command has been sent and the response received for serial port 2 of a CP1L M-type CPU Unit using the Modbus-RTU easy master function.
 ON: Execution normal.
 OFF: Execution error or still in progress.
 Retained Cleared Serial Port 1 Modbus- RTU Easy Master Nor- mal End Flag (CP1L L-type CPU Units) ON when one command has been sent and the response received for serial port 1 of a CP1L L-type CPU Unit using the Modbus-RTU easy master function.
 A640.02 Serial Port 2 Modbus- RTU Easy Master Error End Flag (CP1L M- type CPU Units) ON when an error has occurred in communications for serial port 2 of a CP1L M-type CPU Unit using the Modbus-RTU easy master function.
 The error code is output to D32252 in the DM fixed allocation words for Modbus-RTU Easy Master.
 ON: Execution error.
 OFF: Execution normal or still in progress.
 Retained Cleared Serial Port 1 Modbus- RTU Easy Master Error End Flag (CP1L L- type CPU Units) ON when an error has occurred in communications for serial port 1 of a CP1L L-type CPU Unit using the Modbus-RTU easy master function.
 The error code is output to D32252 in the DM fixed allocation words for Modbus-RTU Easy Master.